-For starters, you can only sell 5 products with one image displayed for each.
+On the free plan you can only sell 5 products with one image displayed for each.
 It’s fine if you want a really basic online presence to sell through, but if you have ambitions to grow, you’ll want to upgrade to a premium plan.

+The truth is, you get what you pay for.
+Basic plans are great for starting out, but you unlock more advanced features when you upgrade.
 This chart looks at three of the most important ecommerce features: multi-channel integration, abandoned cart recovery, and SSL certificates.

 Not sure what the features in our chart mean?